xamantra/momentum/docs/momentum-service.md

 # MomentumService
 An abstract class used for marking any classes you create as a `service` class.
 Services can by anything.
-It can be a class that wraps all your HTTP calls (api service), notifications, file watcher, cloud downloader, email handler, etc.
+It can be a class that wraps all your HTTP calls (API service), notifications, file watcher, cloud downloader, email handler, etc.

 - This class doesn't have any property, methods, or behaviors.
 - Only used for marking really.